mti-lab/UTokyo-sisap23-challenge-submission/README.md

 ![CI page](./image/ci_instruction.png)

 The each result including csv files and figures is saved as an artifact `Results on ${size}`.
 You can download it from the GitHub Actions page.
+The plotted figures for size 10M, 30M, and 100M may be too large and too vague.
+The final selection of best-performing configuration should be done by looking at the csv file.

 ## Note for evaluation
 Note that query time is measured across all processing that depends on the input query.
 That is, it includes all pre-processing, searching, and post-processing for the query.
 If query time should only be measured for searches, please contact us.
 We will provide a script for the correct measurement.